Intro

 virtuallab.unc.edu

 One option is virtuallab.unc.edu.
 This service runs a virtual application on the local computer, be it a computer at the library or your personal computer from the comfort of your own home.
 Once you've logged in to virtuallab with your Onyen and password, you may have to install the Citrix plugin, which works for both PC and Mac.
 Now navigate to the application that you want to use.
 Most of the statistical applications are in the aptly named folder Statistical Applications.
-Or you could alternatively just search for the application name using the search box in the top left side of the screen.
+Or you could alternatively just search for the application name using the search box in the top right side of the screen.

 When you have the application loaded, there are a few things to keep in mind:

-- Finding/loading files can take some work.
+1. Finding/loading files can take some work.
 When go to open files, remember the desktop in the window isn't the local desktop.
 You need to first click on the Computer button and from there you can navigate to where ever your files are located.
 Local drives are oddly labeled, but they are present.
 The C drive in this example is labeled Local Disk (C: on WI_nqwB-9qwsHUcHcR09).

-You can also access thumb drives that are plugged in to the local computer and they will be labeled similarly to the C drive. - As a follow up, when you're saving your work, be vigilant about where you are saving it.
+2. As a follow up, when you're saving your work, be vigilant about where you are saving it.
 Do not hastily save to the desktop.
 Be sure to save it to the local drive or to a flash drive.

-- The virtual application may get a bit laggy if you're doing something resource intensive.
+4. The virtual application may get a bit laggy if you're doing something resource intensive.
 If you encounter lag then you are going to want to use the other service, vcl.unc.edu.

 vcl.unc.edu